4.2 Caries Detection Support and Recording

 Key Takeaways

-- Caries detection support may involve drying, lighting, isolation, radiographs, explorer use as directed, and electronic or visual aids.
+- Caries-detection support may involve drying, lighting, isolation, bitewings, intraoral cameras, transillumination, and explorer use as directed.

-- The RDA should distinguish observing or recording suspected findings from diagnosing dental caries.
+- The RDA distinguishes observing, recording, or charting a suspected finding from diagnosing dental caries.

 - Accurate surface terminology is essential because caries and restorations are charted by tooth and surface.

-- Moisture, plaque, calculus, overlapping contacts, and poor lighting can reduce the usefulness of caries-detection records.
+- Moisture, plaque, calculus, overlapping contacts, and poor lighting reduce the diagnostic value of caries-detection records.

 Supporting caries detection without diagnosing

-Caries detection is a diagnostic process, but the RDA has important support duties.
-The dentist may rely on a clean, dry field, appropriate lighting, bitewing radiographs, intraoral images, transillumination, magnification, explorer findings, or charted history.
-The RDA's role is to prepare and record accurately so the dentist can interpret the findings.
+Caries detection is a diagnostic process reserved for the dentist, but the RDA has substantial support duties that make the dentist's evaluation reliable.
+The dentist depends on a clean, dry field, appropriate lighting, bitewing radiographs, intraoral photographs, transillumination, magnification, explorer findings, and an accurate charted history.
+The RDA's job is to prepare the field and record findings precisely so the dentist can interpret them.

-The exam may describe a tooth surface that is wet, covered with plaque, blocked by the cheek, or hard to see because of overlapping contacts.
-A strong answer improves the record first.
-Dry the tooth when directed, adjust lighting, retract gently, suction moisture, prepare the image receptor, or repeat an image only under office and dentist direction.
-Do not choose an answer that labels a lesion as decay before dentist evaluation.
+The exam frequently describes a tooth surface that is wet, plaque-covered, blocked by the cheek, or hard to see because of overlapping contacts.
+A strong answer improves the record first: dry the tooth when directed, adjust lighting, retract gently, suction moisture, prepare the receptor, or repeat an image only under office and dentist direction.
+Reject any answer that labels a lesion as decay before dentist evaluation, recommends a filling, or tells the patient treatment is required.

 Surface terminology is central.
-An occlusal pit on a molar is different from an interproximal shadow on a bitewing.
-A cervical area near the gingival margin is different from a root surface.
-When charting or assisting with charting, wrong surfaces can make a correct observation clinically useless.
+An occlusal pit on a molar differs from an interproximal shadow on a bitewing, and a cervical area near the gingival margin differs from a root surface.
+When charting or assisting, the wrong surface can make a correct observation clinically useless.

 |---|---|---|

-Caries detection support also includes patient communication.
-If a patient asks whether a dark spot is a cavity, the RDA should avoid diagnosing.
-A practical answer is that the dentist will evaluate the area and review the findings.
-If the patient reports sensitivity to sweets or cold, record the symptom, tooth area if known, duration, and triggers.
-Symptoms help the dentist but do not give the RDA authority to diagnose.
+Patient communication is part of caries support.
+If a patient asks whether a dark spot is a cavity, the RDA avoids diagnosing: a practical answer is that the dentist will evaluate the area and review the findings.
+If the patient reports sensitivity to sweets or cold, record the symptom, the tooth area if known, the duration, and the triggers.
+Symptoms inform the dentist but do not give the RDA authority to diagnose, and recording them clearly is genuine clinical value.

 - Confirm which tooth and surface are being evaluated or charted.